Nicholas Fairbairn: Views

 The Independent said about Fairbairn's politics, "At heart he was a libertarian who wanted to espouse human rights and civil liberties.
 Realising the temper of the times, he moved during the Seventies to the radical right: the clash this involved with his instinctive penchant for moral and personal freedom made him an anarchist of the right".

 He called members of the band Throbbing Gristle "wreckers of civilisation" in 1976 in a row over public funding of the arts.
 He also criticised Scottish performers Simple Minds and Annie Lennox for taking part in the 1988 Nelson Mandela 70th Birthday Tribute concert in Wembley Stadium, describing them as "left-wing scum".
 Fairbairn was quoted: "These so-called stars like Annie Lennox and Jim Kerr are just out to line their own pockets.... and what Annie Lennox and Jim Kerr said at Wembley came out of no love for Nelson Mandela.
 It came from a desire to make money."

 Fairbairn was a staunch supporter of Section 28 of the Local Government Act 1988, which prohibited local authorities from "promoting homosexuality".
 He described the gay tenor Peter Pears as suffering from the "morbid squint" of homosexuality.

-During parliamentary debates in 1994 regarding equalising the age of consent for heterosexual and homosexual acts, Fairbairn was called to order when he graphically described an act of anal sex between men, which he considered a "psycho-pathological perversion".
+During parliamentary debates in 1994 regarding equalising the age of consent for heterosexual and homosexual acts, Fairbairn was called to order when he graphically described an act of anal sex between men "putting your penis into another man's arsehole is a perversion", which he considered a "psycho-pathological perversion".
 He voted against equalising the age of consent in 1994 although earlier in his career had been a supporter of the Scottish Minorities Group, a Scottish gay rights organisation.

 Final years

 In 1983 he married Suzanne Mary Wheeler, known as Lady Sam Fairbairn.

-Fairbairn had stated that he would stand down at the 1997 general election, but he died before then from liver disease, caused by longstanding alcoholism, in Dunfermline on 19 February 1995, aged 61.
+Fairbairn had stated that he would stand down at the 1997 general election, but he died before then, at Queen Margaret Hospital in Dunfermline, on 19 February 1995, aged 61.
+The cause was liver disease, a consequence of longstanding alcoholism.
 In the subsequent by-election, his seat was won by Roseanna Cunningham of the Scottish National Party, with the Conservatives falling to third place.